7 Tips For Pregnant Mamas to Stay Cool this Summer

 I was overjoyed to learn that I was expecting my first baby.
 We conceived in January and were due in October.
 Little did I know that as pregnant woman our core temperature rises--and stays that way.
 When summer came I was miserable, hot and sweaty.
 I vowed never to do this to myself again, but come my 3rd, I forgot what summers felt like and did it again, this time due in September.
 I learned a few tricks along the way.

 First, I forcibly made my husband buy an air conditioner, with the threat of murder.
 When he did, I found myself sitting in front of it in my underwear.
 Thankfully, there are other ways that involve less violence to beat the summer heat!
-Below, I share seven with you.

 Get an air conditioner for the home.
 This can help during the hottest part of the day or even with sleep at night.
 You can buy a cheap one that is portable and can sit on the floor or in the window.
 If this is not an option, remember that stores, coffee shops and the mall are all air conditioned.
-Go walk around the mall, or sit down in your favorite coffee shop and enjoy a cool beverage.
+Go walk around the mall, or sit down in your favourite coffee shop and enjoy a cool beverage.

 Drink plenty of water.
 Hydration is key in the summer.
 Not only does it help your body stay cool, but it keeps you hydrated.
 One of the things I learned is that any little bit of dehydration can cause contractions.
 This knowledge came after I spent a night in the hospital with an IV and a big lesson!
 I cannot stress the importance enough.
 If you don’t like water, cold tea does the trick.
 Stay away from sugary juices though, as they can spike your blood sugars.